Certified Elder Law Attorney

 1. Long-term care planning, including advice concerning long-term care insurance and the potential availability of Medicaid;

-2. Access to benefits administered by the Department of Veterans Affairs, including aid and attendance and pension, for veterans,
+2. Access to benefits administered by the Department of Veterans Affairs, including aid and attendance and pension, for veterans, and surviving spouses;

 3. Guardianship of the estate and person;